Nottebohm case: Background

-Friedrich Nottebohm was born September 16, 1881, in Hamburg, Germany.
+Friedrich Nottebohm was born on September 16, 1881, in Hamburg, Germany.
 In 1905, he moved to Guatemala, where he went into business in trade, banking, and plantations with his brothers.
 The business prospered, and Nottebohm became its head in 1937.
 Nottebohm would live in Guatemala until 1943 as a permanent resident without ever acquiring Guatemalan citizenship.
 He would sometimes visit Germany on business, and had friends and relatives in both countries.
 He also paid a few visits to Liechtenstein to see his brother Hermann, who had moved there in 1931 and became a citizen.

 In 1939, Nottebohm again visited Liechtenstein, and on October 9, 1939, shortly after World War II began, he applied for citizenship.
 His application was approved and he became a citizen.
 Under German law, he lost his German citizenship.
 In January 1940, he returned to Guatemala on a Liechtenstein passport and informed the local government of his change of nationality.

 Although originally neutral, Guatemala soon sided with the Allies and formally declared war on Germany on December 11, 1941.
 In spite of his Liechtenstein citizenship, the Guatemalan government treated Nottebohm as a German citizen.
-As part of a massive program in which the US co-operated with various Latin American countries to intern in the US over 4,000 persons of German ancestry or citizenship, Nottebohm was arrested by the Guatemalan government as an enemy alien in 1943, handed over to a US military base, and transferred to the US, where he was interned until 1946.
+As part of the deportation of Germans from Latin America during World War II, in which the US co-operated with various Latin American countries to intern in the US over 4,000 persons of German ancestry or citizenship, Nottebohm was arrested by the Guatemalan government as an enemy alien in 1943, handed over to a US military base, and transferred to the US, where he was interned until 1946.
 The Guatemalan government confiscated all his property in the country, and the US government also seized his company's assets in the US.
 In 1950, the US government returned to the Nottebohm family about half the value of what it had seized.
-The Guatemalan government held on to his property and returned 16 coffee plantations to his family only in 1962, after he had died.
+The Guatemalan government held on to his property and returned 16 coffee plantations to his family in 1962, after he had died.
 After his release, he returned to Liechtenstein, where he lived for the rest of his life.

 In 1951, the Liechtenstein government, acting on behalf of Nottebohm, brought suit against Guatemala in the International Court of Justice for what it argued was unjust treatment of him and the illegal confiscation of his property.
 However, the government of Guatemala argued that Nottebohm did not gain Liechtenstein citizenship for the purposes of international law.
 The court agreed and so stopped the case from continuing.